Examples

 A checkbox has been added to the "Simple Message" display page.

-Define the event for unsubscribing.
-The ""onclick"" event of the checkbox is selecting for unsubscribing and resubscribing.
+Define an event for canceling the subscription.
+The onclick event of the checkbox is used to cancel and reactivate the subscription.

-The ""onclick"" event calles the function ""toggleTopicHandler(guidInput, guidTarget)"".
+The onclick event calls the function toggleTopicHandler(guidInput, guidTarget).
 The JavaScript function looks like this:

 function toggleTopicHandler(guidInput, guidTarget) {